josephj1o4e1/YahooFantasyBasketball-project/README.md

 Win more categories accumlated in a whole week against an opponent drafter (at least 5 for a little insurance).

-This Project aims at preprocessing raw data scraped from https://www.basketball-reference.com/
+This Project preproceses raw data scraped from https://www.basketball-reference.com/

 Main steps in this project:

 1. Data Scraping and Preprocessing: